 By: Jaidyn Rumpca

-Jaidyn is currently a 2L at Arizona State University’s Sandra Day O’Connor College of Law.
-After law school she hopes to pursue public defense and post conviction work.
-Her areas of legal interest include criminal justice system reform and immigration law.
-Her personal interests include traveling abroad, hiking, and spending time with friends and family.
+Jaidyn is a 3L at Arizona State University’s Sandra Day O’Connor College of Law.
+Her legal interests include public defense and civil rights law.
+Her personal interests include international travel, spending time with friends and family, hiking, and hanging out with her kitten.